Roof Construction Update

 The development of the Auckland Park Patio consists of the addition of new vaulted structures serving as a canopy that covers the existing open Patio area along the northern elevation of the Clubhouse.
 The original clubhouse building, designed by architect George Arthur Hamilton Dickson, was opened on 22 December 1906.
-The current construction, designed by Director & Head Architect, Vedhant Maharaj of Rebel Base Collective, has begun as of Monday 15 April and will continue through until mid-August 2019.
+The current construction, designed by Director & Head Architect, Vedhant Maharaj of Rebel Base Collective, has begun.

 Due to the above-mentioned construction, The Gallery and Patio dining area will be closed.
 However, all restaurant facilities have relocated to the Terrace Room and will be operational as per normal restaurant hours.
 There will be a lounge area at the far end of the Terrace Room.